Differential Privacy as a Causal Property: Bounding Effects: Generalizing D.P., Understanding Alternatives

-\textsc{Brp} enjoys many of the same properties as differential privacy.
-For example, it has additive sequential composition for two random variables.
-We say $X$, $Y_1$, and $Y_2$ are in sequence if $X$ may affect $Y_1$ and $Y_2$, and $Y_1$ may affect $Y_2$, but $Y_2$ may not affect $X$ nor $Y_1$, and $Y_1$ may not affect $X$.
+\textsc{Brp} enjoys many of the same properties as \DP{}.
+Recall that \DP{} has additive sequential composition for using two differentially private algorithms one after the next, even if the second is selected using the output of the first~\cite{mcsherry2007mechanism}.
+Similarly, \textsc{brp} has additive sequential composition for two random variables.

+To model the second output $Z$ depending upon the first $Y$, but not the other way around, we say random variables $X$, $Y$, and $Z$ are \emph{in sequence} if $X$ may affect $Y$ and $Z$, and $Y$ may affect $Z$, but $Z$ may not affect $X$ nor $Y$, and $Y$ may not affect $X$.
+That is,

+To model that the second output $Z$ could be computed with one of any of a set of algorithms but that each of algorithm has a bounded effect from $X$ to $Z$, we look at $Z$'s behavior in sub-models $\mc{M}[Y := y]$ where each setting of $Y$ corresponds to a selecting one available algorithm.